gkdsn-com/studionari/_projects/positiva.md

   - type: _section_text
     size: one
     meaningful: text block 1
-    textOne: "## **As one of the cornerstones of the UK dance scene, Positiva needed an identity that allowed them to exist in more worlds than the center-sticker of a vinyl record, whilst retaining the essence of their iconic brand.
-We sought to undergo a refresh that re-aligned their core values to a wide visual architecture, allowing them to connect with both long-lasting fans and new ones across all visual touchpoints.**"
+    textOne: "## As one of the cornerstones of the UK dance scene, Positiva needed an identity that allowed them to exist in more worlds than the center-sticker of a vinyl record, whilst retaining the essence of their iconic brand.
+We sought to undergo a refresh that re-aligned their core values to a wide visual architecture, allowing them to connect with both long-lasting fans and new ones across all visual touchpoints."
   - type: _section_video
     size: fill
     video: /assets/uploads/m-positiva-emitter-1.m4v